UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 It can be defined in the ``tsi.properties`` file by setting the property ``tsi.nodes_filter``.

 .. attention::
  Note that this feature is not working for all batch systems.
-Currently it is supported in Torque and SLURM.
+Currently, it is supported in Torque and SLURM.

 Resource reservation